gmc-code/PC-app-development/docs/Anvil/rectangle_area.rst

 Calculation
 --------------------

-| A try-except block is used to make sure an **error** output is given when the inputs are not valid.
+| A try-except block is used to make sure an **error** output, **use positive lengths**, is given when the inputs are not valid.
+| Testing with invalid inputs shows that **TypeError** is the only error type to put in the try-except block.
 | Any values of 0 or less are then detected:
 | ``if val <= 0 or self.length.text <= 0 or self.width.text <= 0:``.